American Motors Corporation: Innovation

 In the early part of the decade, sales were strong, thanks in no small part to the company's history of building small cars, which came into vogue in 1961.
-In both 1960 and 1961, Ramblers ranked in third place among domestic automobile sales, up from third on the strength of small-car sales, even in the face of a lot of new competition.
-Romney's strategic focus was very successful as reflected in the firm's healthy profits year after year.
+In both 1960 and 1961, Ramblers ranked in third place among U. S. automobile sales, up from third on the strength of small-car sales, even in the face of a lot of new competition.
+Romney's strategic focus was very successful, as reflected in the firm's healthy profits year after year.
 The company became completely debt-free.
 The financial success allowed the company to reach an agreement on August 26, 1961, with the United Auto Workers for a profit sharing plan that was new in the automobile industry.
-Its new three-year labor contract also included generous annual improvement pay increases, as well as automatic cost-of-living raises.
+Its new three-year labor contract included generous annual improvement pay increases, and automatic cost-of-living raises.
 However, in 1962, Romney resigned to run for Governor of Michigan.
-His replacement was Roy Abernethy, American Motors's successful sales executive.
+His replacement was Roy Abernethy, American Motors' successful sales executive.

 By 1964, Studebaker production in the United States had ended, and its Canadian operations ceased in 1966.
 The "Big Three", plus the smaller American Motors, Kaiser Jeep, International Harvester, Avanti, and Checker companies were the remaining North American auto manufacturers.

-Abernethy believed that American Motors's reputation of building reliable economical cars could be translated into a new strategy that could follow AMC buyers as they traded up into larger, more expensive vehicles.
-American Motors, in reality, had produced large cars throughout most of its history, The Rambler Ambassadors were every bit as large as a full-sized Ford or Chevy.
-There was only an absence of largest sized cars from the American Motors lineup in 1963 and 1964 The first cars bearing his signature were the 1965 models.
+Abernethy believed that American Motors's reputation of building reliable, economical cars could translate into a new strategy that could follow AMC buyers as they traded into larger, more expensive vehicles.
+American Motors, in reality, had produced large cars throughout its history.
+The Rambler Ambassadors were as large as a full-sized Ford or Chevy.
+There was only an absence of largest-sized cars from the American Motors lineup in 1963 and 1964 The first cars bearing his signature were the 1965 models.
 The 1965 models were a major makeover of the new platform that had just been introduced in 1963.
 These were a longer Ambassador series and new convertibles for the larger models.
-During mid-year a fastback, called the Marlin, was added.
+During mid-year, a fastback, called the Marlin, was added.
 It competed directly with cars like the Dodge Charger, but AMC's "family-sized" fastback emphasized personal-luxury.